A Book Report from the Zero Income Front

 So let me expand on the things that make me want to read past the opening pages.
 (I can afford, at least, the “look inside” feature on Amazon.)

-My touchstone, as a novelist, comes from a man I know nothing about otherwise, a Paul A. Jorgensen, writer of an introduction to Shakespeare’s “Comedy of Errors”, probably in the 1950’s.
+My touchstone, as a novelist, comes from a man I know nothing about otherwise: Paul A. Jorgensen, author of an introduction to Shakespeare’s “Comedy of Errors”, probably in the 1950’s.
 (My Pelican Revised Text lists several publication dates, from 1956-1971.)
-Jorgensen said, to paraphrase, that there are three types of mistaken identity: to be mistaken for another person; to mistake the nature of another person; and to mistake one’s own nature.
+Jorgensen said, to paraphrase, that there are three types of mistaken identity: being mistaken for another person; mistaking the nature of another person; and mistaking one’s own nature.
 The last is the most profound, the essence of human tragedy, the height to shoot for, whether or not we succeed in realizing it.

 —with not much more of hope, or less of self-defeat, than Bruner himself knows.
 When we are on the character’s shoulder rather than inside his head, and aware of this, we adjust our judgment; we see what he can’t see of himself.

-When you’re sitting down to be told a story, you want to feel anchored to a character and a purpose—Clever Gretel and her master’s special dinner, Colonel Aureliano Buendía and the firing squad, Miss Lonelyhearts and his enemy Shrike; even, in the opening paragraphs of Bleak House, the conurbation of London and the shroud of fog.
+When you’re sitting down to be told a story, you want to feel anchored to a character and a purpose—Clever Gretel (of Grimms’ Fairy Tales) and her master’s special dinner; Colonel Aureliano Buendía (One Hundred Years of Solitude) and the firing squad; Miss Lonelyhearts and his enemy Shrike—even, in the opening paragraphs of Bleak House, the conurbation of London and the fog.

 I find the historical present to be a minor flag, even though it has also a kind of brain-candy effect, that draws you into the stream at once.
 But I think that’s part of the problem…it becomes facile to use this technique.
 The writer still needs to clip into an engagement with the reader.
 When a book goes on for six pages and I don’t know yet who the character is—or what dilemma we’re grappling with—the reportorial style won’t stop me falling out of the stream.

-And, interestingly, this style belongs to poetry as much as journalism; at times the intention is to slip the reader into an unfolding scene, h.p. is quite right.
-In stories, wherever immediacy, inescapability, is the mood, the device works.
+And, interestingly, this style belongs to poetry as much as journalism: at times the intention is to slip the reader into an unfolding scene, h.p. is quite right.
+In stories, passages where immediacy, inescapability, is the mood, the device works.
 But ramping up tension is a two-edged sword.
 When the reader is not engaged, she gets nothing from the author’s withholding from her the reason she ought to be engaged.

 2017, Stephanie Foster